Table of Contents

 The heart consists mostly of muscle tissue (myocardium).
-There is also a separating layer of connective tissue between the atrium and the ventricle called cardiac skeleton.
+There is also a separating layer of connective tissue between the atrium and the ventricle called the cardiac skeleton.
 The heart is lined on the inside with endocardium and covered on the outside with epicardium.
 The solid capsule surrounding the heart is called pericardium (lat. endo, myo, epi, peri).
-The upper part of the heart where major vessels are attached to it is called the base of heart (basis cordis) (it is not the bottom part, as one might think), and the downward opening part is called apex (apex cordis).
+The upper part of the heart where major vessels are attached to it is called the base of the heart (basis cordis) (it is not the bottom part, as one might think), and the downward opening part is called apex (apex cordis).

 Blood Supply of the Heart